Welcome to Summer 2020 Camps

 Hello YoungBotBuilders!
 Are you all well?
 Are you making the most of your extra time at home?
 As the need continues for us to shelter in place, I wanted to let you know where we monitoring the situation and how it affects our summer camp schedules.

-Of course, if there’s any camp that you’ve paid for already that we either have to cancel or reschedule, we’ll give you a full refund on your order.
+If there’s any camp that you’ve paid for already that we either have to cancel or reschedule, we’ll give you a full refund on your order.
 Even if we don’t cancel and you feel uncomfortable coming to camps, we’ll extend a full refund.

 Please share your Quarantine Builds with us at firstname.lastname@example.org.